We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 This often means starting your search at SI1 clarity, even if there’s a small bruise, and working your way up from there.

-Can Bruises be Removed?
+Can They be Removed?

 Bruises can be removed from a diamond, but it requires reducing its carat weight.
-To remove the portion of the diamond containing the bruise, the cutter would have to reshape the diamond into a smaller version of itself.
+To remove the portion of the diamond containing the bruise, the cutter would reshape the diamond into a smaller version of itself.

 The decision about whether to remove the bruise comes down to economics — whether a lower carat weight would cause the diamond to sell for less money, even if it didn’t have a bruise.